tgross/devopsdaysmsp2018/content/_index.md

 *https://imgur.com/gallery/2mIObIu*

 {{% note %}}
-This is particularly a problem here in the US where virtually all our lawmakers are incompetent...
+This is particularly a problem here in the US where virtually *all* our lawmakers at the federal level are either incompetent...
 {{% /note %}}

 ---